jayphelps/git-blame-someone-else/README.md

 This changes not only who authored the commit but the listed commiter as well.
 It also is something I wrote as a joke, so please don't run this against your production repo and complain if this script deletes everything.

-[^linus]: Linus Torvalds didn't really approve of this.
+*Linus Torvalds didn't really approve of this.
 It's a joke to prove it works.
 [See his fake commit here](https://github.com/jayphelps/git-blame-someone-else/commit/e5cfe4bb2190a2ae406d5f0b8f49c32ac0f01cd7)